-Article 33 - Collection of payment under a security transfer
+Article 34 - Collection of payment under a security transfer

-1. After default, the transferee under a security transfer is entitled to collect the receivable at any time after payment becomes due.
+1. After default, the transferee under a security transfer is entitled to collect the receivable at or after theany time after payment becomes due.

 2. The transferee may exercise the right to collect under paragraph 1 before default if the transferor consents.